Skip to Content

 Step 2.
 Get Your Hair Damp

 When you’re ready to use your hair rollers, you want to have damp hair.
-Some people start by taking a shower and shampooing their hair, while others simply use a spray bottle to mist their hair.
+Some people start by taking a shower and shampooing their hair (this is the best method), while others simply use a spray bottle to mist their hair.
 Make sure that you remove any excess water so that the hair is damp rather than soaking wet.

-The damp hair will help you achieve more curl, while using rollers with dry hair will give you more of a wavy style.
+Leaving hair damp hair will help you achieve more curl, while using rollers with drier hair (not totally dry) will give you more of a wavy style.
 Some people also use a volumizing spray before they roll their hair.
 This helps to make the curls more pronounced.

 This step is particularly important for people who have thick hair.
 If you try to roll a thick section of hair into your hair roller, you will have trouble.
 Split your hair into sections that are manageable.